 On Error Resume Next ' IF the cell that has just changed (Target) isn't in our Output Table OR ' if that same cell is blank OR ' that same cell is the header of our Output table THEN ' turn default error handling back on and exit the sub If Target.ListObject.Name <> "RosterTable" Or Target.Value = "" Or (Not Intersect(Target, Target.ListObject.HeaderRowRange) Is Nothing) Then 'Turn default error handling back on On Error GoTo 0 Exit Sub End If 'Turn default error handling back on On Error GoTo 0

-You'll notice that I have turned off default error handling
+You'll notice that I've turned off default error handling

 On Error Resume Next